Qube Money Review 2023

 Qube Money, or just Qube, is equal parts mobile bank account and budgeting app.
 It’s a cashless alternative to the Envelope Budgeting Method, also known as the cash envelope system, which Dave Ramsey made famous.

 The idea of the Envelope Method is to create spending categories.
-Within each category, you then allocate a certain amount of your money each month.
+Within each category, you allocate a certain amount of your monthly budget.

-Then, traditionally speaking, you would put physical cash into each category’s envelope.
-When the cash is gone, you’re done spending on that particular category for the month.
+With the traditional method, you put physical cash into each category’s envelope.
+When you’ve spent the money for that category, you’re done spending on that particular category for the month.
 Qube Money has modernized this method and turned it digital.

 Qube officially launched in early 2021, but it’s been in the works since 2015.
 A Qube membership comes with a checking account, budget automation, and digital envelopes called Qubes to organize your spending.